Linkedin

 • Your credit accounts, including accounts in good standing that were closed within the last 10 years

-• What type of account each one is (personal loans, auto loans, credit cards, etc)
+• The type of account (personal loans, auto loans, credit cards, etc)

-• The percentage of your total credit you’re currently using
+• The percentage of your total credit you currently use

 • The amounts of your recent payments